-In March 2021, the Centers for Disease Control and Prevention reported that Blacks, Latinos and American Indians were roughly three to four times more likely to be hospitalized due to COVID-19 and two to three times more likely to die from the virus.
+In March 2021, the Centers for Disease Control and Prevention reported that Blacks, Latinos and American Indians were roughly two to four times more likely than white, non-Hispanic individuals to be hospitalized due to COVID-19 and two to three times more likely than white, non-Hispanic individuals to die from the virus.

 The country’s troubling history of discrimination, medical mistreatment and other socioeconomic issues have made people in these populations hesitant to participate in coronavirus vaccine trials—a critical factor that can help drive vaccine acceptance.

 In the summer of 2020, Drs.
 Gary Gibbons and Eliseo Pérez-Stable of the National Institutes of Health established two outreach programs that funded new partnerships between NIH and local organizations to inform wary populations about COVID-19 testing and new vaccine trials.
 The doctors also worked with several pharmaceutical companies to support these efforts.

 “The year 2020 will be remembered for two big events: COVID-19 and bringing to light structural racism, which includes health care,” said Dr. Francis Collins, the director of the NIH.
 “Dr. Gibbons and Dr. Pérez-Stable are addressing both of those crises with laudable, highly challenging community outreach.”

 The first program, RADx-UP, was designed to increase COVID-19 testing in underserved communities and examine the socioeconomic factors that affect testing rates for these populations.
 The program provided funding for 53 projects in 33 states to help implement testing in underserved and vulnerable populations.